Khusrav Toirov

-Khusrav Mirsaidovich Toirov (Хусрав Тоиров; born 1 August 2004) is a Tajikistani professional footballer who plays as a left winger for Shakhtar Donetsk and the Tajikistan national team.
+Khusrav Mirsaidovich Toirov (Хусрав Тоиров; born 1 August 2004) is a Tajikistani professional footballer who plays as a left winger for Ravshan Kulob on loan from Shakhtar Donetsk, and the Tajikistan national team.

 Early life

 As a youth player, Toirov joined the youth academy of Lokomotiv-Pamir.

 Club career

 Toirov started playing football in 2020 as part of the club Lokomotiv-Pamir, making his debut on 5 April 2020, replacing Khakimjon Khasanov, at the age of fifteen.
 In May 2021, Toirov was named the Tajikistan First League Player of the Month.
 He was also named the best in the UEFA Development Cup in 2021.

 In 2021, Toirov moved to Dynamo Dushanbe, but he never played a single match for the club, joining Kazakh club Atyrau later in 2022, where he made eleven appearances and recorded two assists.
 Toirov made his debut in the Kazakhstan Cup on 13 August 2022.

 On 1 March 2023, Shakhtar Donetsk announced the signing of a contract Toirov to a five-year contract.
-The transfer fee was 300000 euros.
+The transfer fee was 300,000 euros.
 He chose the number 77 because his mother was born in 1977.

 On 25 February 2025, Toirov joined Chornomorets Odesa on loan for the remainder of the 2024–25 season.

+On 18 February 2026, Shakhtar Donetsk announced that Toirov had joined Istiklol on loan until 30 November 2026.
+On 29 July 2026 Istiklol announced that Toirov had left the club.

+On 30 July 2026, Ravshan Kulob announced that Toirov had joined the club.